TensorNetwork/tensornetwork.org/src/software/index.md

   possible to define graph algorithms with the use of sparse adjacency matrices

 * <a href="https://itensor.org">ITensor</a> (C++, Julia)<br/>
-  C++ library for tensor networks where matching tensor indices automatically contract.
+  ITensor is a library for tensor networks where tensor indices carry extra information and matching tensor indices automatically contract.
 Also features MPS and MPO algorithms, such as DMRG, and quantum number block-sparse tensors.

 * <a href="https://arxiv.org/abs/1402.0939">NCON</a> (MATLAB)<br/>